oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 * Oracle Database 12c Release 2 Oracle Grid Infrastructure (12.2.0.1.0) for Linux x86-64
 * Oracle Database 12c Release 2 (12.2.0.1.0) Enterprise Edition for Linux x86-64

-To install older releases of Oracle RAC on Podman, refer to the [README.md](./docs/README_1.md)
+To install older releases of Oracle RAC on Podman or Oracle RAC on Docker, refer to the [README.md](./docs/README_1.md)

 ## Support